 In Nova Scotia, there are more graduates in engineering, applied science, mathematics, and physical science per capita than anywhere else in Canada.
 Attracting attention from top tech leaders, graduates are well-equipped to work with employers like IBM, Ubisoft, and EY.
 Investors can rest assured that there is a sustainable supply of top talent thanks to the province’s 10 universities and 13 community college campuses.
 In fact, in the last three years, Nova Scotia has seen a 50% growth in computer science and math enrolments, contributing to this growing pool of talent.

 Atlantic Canada has something to offer investors from different industries, from around the world.
 If you haven't considered Atlantic Canada as your next expansion destination, you're missing out.
 Dive a little deeper into Atlantic Canada; its rapid growth, diversity, and expertise just might surprise you.

 Through its regional office, Invest in Canada works with partners in Atlantic Canada to connect global investors with business opportunities.
-To learn more about each of these organizations, visit their websites: OpportunitiesNB, Ignite Fredericton, Nova Scotia Business Inc., Halifax Partnership, Innovation PEI, the City of Charlottetown, the Government of Newfoundland & Labrador, and the City of St. John’s.
+To learn more about each of these organizations, visit their websites: OpportunitiesNB, Ignite Fredericton, Nova Scotia Business Inc., Halifax Partnership, Cape Breton Partnership, Innovation PEI, the City of Charlottetown, the Government of Newfoundland & Labrador, and the City of St. John’s.